Monday, December 31, 2018

 Station Street

-December 1, 1934 was when the largest flood ever to hit Koo-Wee-Rup and surrounding districts occured.
-In October of that year, Koo Wee Rup received over twice its average rain fall.
-November also had well above average rainfall and heavy rain fell on December 1 across the State.
-This rainfall caused a flood of over 100,000 megalitres or 40,000 cusecs (cubic feet per second) per day.
-This was only an estimate because all the gauges were washed away.
-The entire Swamp was inundated; water was over 6 feet (2 metres) deep in the town of Koo Wee Rup, exacerbated by the fact that the railway embankment held the water in the town; my grandparents house at Cora Lynn had 3½ feet of water through it and according to family legend they spent three days in the roof with a nine, five, three year old and my father who was one at the time.
-This flood also affected other parts of the State, including Melbourne and over a thousand people were left homeless in Victoria.
+December 1, 1934 was the day when the largest flood ever to hit Koo Wee Rup and surrounding districts occurred.
+There had been above average rainfall in the October and November and more heavy rain fell across the State on December 1st.
+This rainfall caused a flood of over 100,000 megalitres or 40,000 cusecs across the Swamp and this was only an estimate because all the gauges were washed away.
+The entire Swamp was inundated; water was over six feet deep in parts of the Koo Wee Rup township, and this flooding was exacerbated by the fact that the railway embankment held the water in the town.

 Koo Wee Rup Swamp Historical Society photo